Skip to main content

 Under low serum glucose conditions

 • glucagon is secreted.
 This turns on glucose synthesis and glycogen breakdown and inhibits glycolysis in the liver.
-Glucose is then exported into the blood and restores higher glucose concentration.
+Glucose is then exported into the blood, restoring a higher glucose concentration.

 Under high serum glucose

-• insulin is secreted which promotes glucose uptake in the liver and muscle for energy use (glycolysis is activated and gluconeogenesis is inhibited) and storage (glycogen synthase is activated).
+• Insulin is secreted, promoting glucose uptake in the liver and muscle for energy use (glycolysis is activated, gluconeogenesis is inhibited) and storage (glycogen synthase is activated).

 Metabolic Pathway Major Regulatory Enzyme(s) Allosteric Effectors Post-translational modifications